MarcinLason/Computation-Methods/README.md

-# Mownit
+# Computation Methods for Science and Technology
-Repository of files created by preparing to labolatories of subject Mownit (Numerical Analysis):
+Repository of files created by preparing to labolatories of subject Computation Methods for Science and Technology:

 Lab1:
   Exercise1: Sinus and cosinus series expansion with comparison with library solutions.